wevote/WeVoteCordova/README.md

     Steves-MacBook-Pro-32GB-Oct-2018:www stevepodell$
     ```

-1. Run the (destructive) Cordova CLI commands from within the `WeVoteCordova` directory.
-    ```
-    cordova platform rm ios android
-    cordova platform add ios android
-    ```
-    Example:
-    ```
-    Steves-MacBook-Pro-32GB-Oct-2018:www stevepodell$ cordova platform rm ios android Steves-MacBook-Pro-32GB-Oct-2018:www stevepodell$ cordova platform add ios android Using cordova-fetch for cordova-ios@^5.0.0
-    Adding ios project...
-    Creating Cordova project for the iOS platform:
-            Path: ../../WebStormProjects/WeVoteCordova/platforms/ios
-            Package: org.wevote.cordova
-            Name: WeVoteCordova
-    iOS project created with cordova-ios@5.0.1
-    Discovered saved plugin "cordova-plugin-keyboard".
-Adding it to the project Installing "cordova-plugin-keyboard" for ios
-    Adding cordova-plugin-keyboard to package.json
-    Discovered saved plugin "cordova-plugin-screensize".
-Adding it to the project Installing "cordova-plugin-screensize" for ios
-    Adding cordova-plugin-screensize to package.json
-    Discovered saved plugin "cordova-plugin-device".
-Adding it to the project Installing "cordova-plugin-device" for ios
-    Adding cordova-plugin-device to package.json
-    Discovered saved plugin "cordova-plugin-statusbar".
-Adding it to the project Installing "cordova-plugin-statusbar" for ios
-    Adding cordova-plugin-statusbar to package.json
-    Discovered saved plugin "cordova-plugin-safariviewcontroller".
-Adding it to the project Installing "cordova-plugin-safariviewcontroller" for ios
-    Adding cordova-plugin-safariviewcontroller to package.json
-    Discovered saved plugin "cordova-plugin-inappbrowser".
-Adding it to the project Installing "cordova-plugin-inappbrowser" for ios
-    Adding cordova-plugin-inappbrowser to package.json
-    Discovered saved plugin "cordova-plugin-splashscreen".
-Adding it to the project Installing "cordova-plugin-splashscreen" for ios
-    Adding cordova-plugin-splashscreen to package.json
-    Discovered saved plugin "cordova-plugin-whitelist".
-Adding it to the project Installing "cordova-plugin-whitelist" for ios
-    Adding cordova-plugin-whitelist to package.json
-    Discovered saved plugin "cordova-plugin-facebook4".
-Adding it to the project Installing "cordova-plugin-facebook4" for ios
-    Running command: pod install --verbose

-    [!]
-The `WeVoteCordova [Debug]` target overrides the `LD_RUNPATH_SEARCH_PATHS` build setting defined in `Pods/Target Support Files/Pods-WeVoteCordova/Pods-WeVoteCordova.debug.xcconfig'.
-This can lead to problems with the CocoaPods installation

-    [!]
-The `WeVoteCordova [Release]` target overrides the `LD_RUNPATH_SEARCH_PATHS` build setting defined in `Pods/Target Support Files/Pods-WeVoteCordova/Pods-WeVoteCordova.release.xcconfig'.
-This can lead to problems with the CocoaPods installation

-    Adding cordova-plugin-facebook4 to package.json
-    Source and destination must not be the same.
-    Steves-MacBook-Pro-32GB-Oct-2018:www stevepodell$
-    ```

 1. On github.com, fork WeVoteCordova to your account.
 Navigate to https://github.com/wevote/WeVoteCordova and then click the "Fork" button in the upper right corner.

 1. You may need to setup your Github remotes